Trithereon/Trithereon/README.md

-<h1 style="text-align:center;">Hi, 👋 I’m @Trithereon</h1>
+# Hi, 👋 I’m Eliott Bourassa

 <p>I am interested in building and maintaining websites and web apps for business</p>
-<p>Currently learning full-stack web development</p>
-<p>Core tech stack: PERN - PostgreSQL, Express, React, NodeJS </p>
+<p>Learning full-stack web development the right way, with a strong focus on fundamentals and projects</p>

 ---
 ### About Me

-- Passionate about learning and building
+- Highly curious and passionate about learning and building
-- From fixing PCs to full stack web apps
-- Started coding in 2023 with [The Odin Project](https://www.theodinproject.com/)
-- Love designing responsive, user-first websites
-- Always leveling up, one bug fix at a time
+- Friends and family rely on me to fix their PCs and devices
+- I'm a tenacious problem-solver who enjoys the puzzle within a bug
+- Self-taught learner, currently completing [The Odin Project](https://www.theodinproject.com/paths), Full Stack JavaScript path

 ---
 ### Tech Stack